Finite-state Independence and Normal Sequences: Introduction and statement of results

-The third characterization given in Theorem~\ref{thm:charac} considers \emph{shufflers}, which are finite automata with two input tapes and one output tape such that, after the run, the output tape contains all the symbols from the two normal words but shuffled.
-A general presentation of shufflers that are finite automata can be read in~\cite{Pin1989}.
-Shuffling here is not in the sense of Diaconis Persis, because symbols are not permuted.
-Instead, the notion of shuffling we use assumes two input words and the result of shuffling them is a new word that intercalates symbols from each of them, preserving the order in which they appear in the given words.
-The characterization given in in Theorem~\ref{thm:charac} proves that two normal words are finite-state independent exactly when every shuffling of them is also normal.
+The third characterization considers \emph{shufflers}, which are finite automata with two input tapes and one output tape such that, after the run, the output tape contains all the symbols from the two normal words but shuffled.
+The output intercalates symbols from each of the input words, preserving the order in which they appear in the input words.